Valeska Gert: Return to Europe

 In 1947 she returned to Europe.
-After stays in Paris and Zurich, in 1949 she went to Blockaded Berlin, where she opened the cabaret Hexenküche (Witch's Kitchen) in 1948.
-Following Hexenküche, she opened Ziegenstall (Goat Shed) on the island of Sylt.
+After stays in Paris and Zurich, where she ran a cabaret café called Valeska und ihr Küchenpersonal (Valeska and her kitchen staff) for half a year in 1948, she went back to Blockaded Berlin.
+There she first opened the cabaret Bei Valeska in the former Opernkeller (Opera cellar) at the Theater des Westens in 1949–1950, after that the cabaret Hexenküche (Witch's Kitchen) in 1950.
+It was active every winter until April 1956.
+During the same period, she opened her cabaret Ziegenstall (Goat Shed) in the village of Kampen on the island of Sylt in summer 1951.
+She ran this small but well known cabaret each summer until her death.
 In the 1960s, she made her comeback in film.
 In 1965, she had a role in Fellini's Juliet of the Spirits, the success of which caused her to market herself to young German directors in the 1970s.
 During this period, she played in Rainer Werner Fassbinder's TV series Eight Hours Don't Make a Day and in Volker Schlöndorff's 1976 movie Coup de Grâce.

 In 1978, Werner Herzog invited her to play the real estate broker Knock in his remake of Murnau's classic film Nosferatu.
 The contract was signed March 1 but she died just two weeks later before filming began.
 On 18 March 1978 neighbors and friends in Kampen, Germany, reported she had not been seen for four days.
 When her door was forced in the presence of police she was found dead.
 She is believed to have died on 16 March.
 She was 86 years old.
 In 2010, the art of Valeska Gert was presented at the Berlin Museum for Contemporary Art Hamburger Bahnhof, in the exhibition Pause.
 Bewegte Fragmente (Pause.
 Fragments in motion).
 The curators Wolfgang Müller from the art punk band Die Tödliche Doris (The Deadly Doris) and art historian An Paenhuysen included a video Baby showing Gert performing.
-Baby had been unknown until this show.
-It was recorded by Erich Mitzka in 1969.
+It was recorded by Ernst Mitzka in 1969.
+Mitzka's video of Gert performing Baby and Death is also included in the video art collection Record Again!
+40 Jahre Videokunst.de part 2.